curityio/opentelemetry-phantom-token/README.md

 ![phantom token flow](images/phantom-token-flow.svg)

 During an API request, each component generates OpenTelemetry spans within an overall trace.\
-You can view all traces within an observability tool, within a TraceId that the client generates.
+You can view all traces within an observability tool, for a trace ID that the client generates.

 ![trace-overview](images/trace-overview.png)